-- ELA I, II III, IV - ELA honors, Advanced Placement (AP), Advanced International Certificate of Education (AICE), International Baccalaureate (IB) and dual enrollment courses may satisfy this requirement
+- ELAI, IIII, IV - ELA honors, Advanced Placement (AP), Advanced International Certificate of Education (AICE), International Baccalaureare (IB) and dual enrollment courses may satisfy this requirement

-- One of which must be Algebra I and one of which must be Geometry - Industry certifications that lead to college credit may substitute for up to two mathematics credits (except for Algebra I and Geometry)
+- One of which must be Algebra I and one of which must be Geometry - Industry certifications that lead to college credit may substitute for up to two mathematics credits (except for Algebra Land Geometry)

-- One of which must be Biology I, two of which must have a laboratory component - An industry certification that leads to college credit substitutes for up to one science credit (except for Biology I) - An identified rigorous Computer Science course with a related industry certification substitutes for up to one science credit (except for Biology I)
+- One of which must be Biology I, two of which must have a laboratory component - An industry certificat on that leads to college credit substitutes for up to one science credit (except for Biology I) - An Identified rigorous Computer Science course with a related industry certification substitutes for up to one science credit (except for Biology I)

-- 1 credit in World History
+- a credit in World History

-- 1 credit in U.S. History
+- a credit in U.S. History

 - .5 credit in U.S. Government

-- .5 credit in Economics with Financial Literacy
+- -5 credit in Economics with Financial Literacy

-1 Credit Fine and Performing Arts, Speech and Debate, or Practical Arts
+- a Credit Fine and Performing Arts, Speech and Debate, or Practical Arts